msdevsec/Arch-Linux-Surface-Laptop-2/README.txt

 This will make your  keyboard work during LUKS encryption passphrase.

+Save mkinitcpio.conf and update the file.

 3. Update your boot manager to load the new kernel settings (grub in my case)

-4. Reboot the system login and enjoy your arch on surface device!
+4. Reboot the system load your freshly installed kernel and enjoy your arch on surface device!